sunesimonsen/7W17732/Readme.md

 In the module we create a Backbone router that is returned to other modules that depends on the router.

 I added a call to navigate to the home page, but the home page should only be accessible to authenticated users.
-So we will redirect the user to the login page if he is not authenticated.
+So we will redirect the user to the login page if they are not authenticated.

-We will use the helper method <i>redirectIfNot</i> to make the redirect is the given constaints are not fulfilled.
-This method makes a call to the server in order to figure out the current state of the application and users the <a href="http://documentcloud.github.com/backbone/#Router-navigate">navigate</a>. method on the router to handle the redirect.
+We will use the helper method <i>redirectIfNot</i> to make the redirect if the given constraints are not fulfilled.
+This method makes a call to the server in order to figure out the current state of the application and users the <a href="http://documentcloud.github.com/backbone/#Router-navigate">navigate</a> method on the router to handle the redirect.

-Put the following line in the home method:
+Move the following line in the home method:

     $('body').append("<h2>This is the home screen</h2>");